Zoom has changed the world.

 - Store my recordings at:

 - Firstly, pick the folder where you want the recordings to be stored.
-The best option here is to chose a folder on a cloud service such as Google Drive or Dropbox.
-If you share that folder with your video editor, any recordings can be automatically synced between the two of you hassle free!
+The best option here is to choose a folder on a cloud service such as Google Drive or Dropbox.
+If you share that folder with your video editor, any recordings can be automatically synced between the two of you hassle-free!

 - Record a separate audio file for each participant who speaks

 - Definitely useful to have this option on!
 When it comes to the edit, this means that the video editor can mix the sound levels of each individual speaker.
 Handy if your participants tend to talk over each other, or forget to mute their mic!

 - This means the files that Zoom creates will be easier for video editors to work with as they’ll be in a specific file type.
 MP4, if you’re interested.
 Tick this box for sure!